 - 31% of all small businesses want to see an extension to the Coronavirus Business Interruption Loan Scheme (CBILS), rising to 47% of firms in the hospitality sector

 - 28% of all SMEs want the government’s Bounce Back Loan Scheme (BBLS) to be extended, rising to 40% of retailers and 45% of property firms

 - 26% of all firms say they want the 5% reduced rate of VAT for the hospitality sector to be extended, unsurprisingly this rose to 45% of businesses in the hospitality industry itself

 - 24% of all the businesses questioned want an extension to the furlough scheme, which again rose in those sectors mostly badly hit, up to 31% of retail firms and 47% of hospitality business

 Some companies even supported the addition of new measures to help small businesses and get the economy moving again, such as a VAT holiday for consumers.
 You can read the full findings here.

 It’ll be interesting to see what the Chancellor announces in the Budget, because there are certainly continued economic challenges ahead.
 The continuation of these support packages from the government over the vital summer period could help shore up business confidence.

-From my conversations with business owners and colleagues, as well as the number of enquiries Recognise gets every day, it feels like the SME sector is growing in ambition again.
+From conversations Recognise has with business owners , as well as the number of enquiries the Banks gets every day, it feels like the SME sector is growing in ambition again.
 Our role as a lender has never been more important, partnering with intermediaries that understand the sector, offering a personal touch and lending support that has been missing from commercial banking for so long.

 By working together and supporting those ambitious small businesses, we can all play a part in helping to get the economy firing on all cylinders again.